Every clutch has its window of safe reliable performance.

 Most common clutch pressure plates (or clutch covers) utilize 3 or 4 sets of strap sheet metal to attach the pressure plate casting to the outer sheet metal of the pressure plate.

 From time to time we see these groups of straps bend when subject to abuse type use ie hard launches, dropping of clutch , aggressive non rev matched down shifts and so on

 This causes a safety concern as the clutch casting is then off centre inside of the pressure plate!
 Very dangerous!

 We also see many of the strap driven systems , equipped with non billet type casting , that are of similar grade to stock cast flywheel material.

-At Direct clutch we do offer billet casting upgrades to some common clutch covers with upgraded stap packs.
+At Direct Clutch Services we do offer billet casting upgrades to some common clutch covers with upgraded stap packs.
 Though nothing can substitute for the strength and safety of a complete billet clutch system, that utilizes a lug drive system .